octavioHarris/country-region-selector/README.md

 [this thread](https://github.com/benkeen/country-region-selector/issues/2) that explains how the structure works.** If a region field is set to 2-char and a user user selects a country that doesn't have a region, it will show the full country name instead.
+- `data-disable-if-empty` - optional.
+If set to true, when a placeholder option is selected in the country field, the region field will be disabled until a valid country selection is made.

 ### Working with dynamic HTML